Washington Old Hall

-Much of the riverside area at Barmston is now occupied by Washington Wildfowl Park, created in the 1970s.
-It was established at the suggestion of the famed naturalist Sir Peter Scott, son of the Antarcic explorer Robert Falcon Scott.
+Much of the riverside area at Barmston is occupied by Washington Wildfowl Park, created in the 1970s.
+It was established at the suggestion of famed naturalist Sir Peter Scott, son of the Antarcic explorer Robert Falcon Scott.
 All of the lakes in the wildfowl centre were purpose built.
-In medieval times the Barmston area belonged to the Hilton family who lived at nearby Hylton Castle now in northern Sunderland just across the A19 to the east.
+In medieval times the Barmston belonged to the Hilton family of nearby Hylton Castle across the A19 to the east.

-The A19 hereabouts marks the eastern edge of Washington’s best-known industrial concern – the Nissan car manufacturing plant.
-The plant which occupies much of the land between Washington and Sunderland opened in September 1986.
-Its very first car, a Nissan Bluebird, was produced shortly after, and can be seen on display at Sunderland Museum and Winter Gardens.
-The car plant, which employs around 6,000 people is linked to the Port of Tyne, five miles to the north, where it has a major international distribution centre at Jarrow Slake and North Shields.
+The A19 marks the eastern edge of Washington’s best-known industrial concern – Nissan car manufacturing plant.
+The plant between Washington and Sunderland opened in September 1986.
+Its first car, a Nissan Bluebird, was produced shortly after, and is on display at Sunderland Museum.
+The plant employs around 6,000 people and is linked to the Port of Tyne, five miles to the north, with international distribution centres at Jarrow Slake and North Shields.

-The Nissan plant at Washington occupies the site of the RAF Usworth air base which dated back to 1916 when it was established as an air base for the Royal Flying Corps.
-It operated as a military air base until its closure in 1958 and reopened as Sunderland Airport in 1962.
+Nissan occupies the site of RAF Usworth air base which dated to 1916, established as an air base for the Royal Flying Corps.
+It operated as a military air base until closure in 1958 and reopened as Sunderland Airport in 1962.
 The airport closed in 1984.
-Close to the northern edge of the Nissan car plant is the North East Aircraft Museum which houses a collection of 30 aircraft along with a number of aero engines.
-It is a reminder that this area was once an airfield.
+Close to the north edge of Nissan is the North East Aircraft Museum housing a collection of 30 aircraft.

-The Washington riverside on the southern edge of the new town is a surpirsingly appealing spot even though it was once a thriving centre of industrial activity.
+Washington riverside on the southern edge of the new town is a surprisingly appealing spot even though it was once a thriving centre of industrial activity.
 Fatfield is noted for its riverside pubs and restaurants overlooking the attractive Fatfield Bridge (or Penshaw Bridge), an iron bridge of 1890.

-This was one of a number of riverside communities in the neighbourhood that were at their busiest from the early 1700s until the middle of the 19th century.
-The communities included North Biddick, Fatfield and Chartershaugh on the north side of the river with Penshaw Staithes and South Biddick on the opposite bank.
-Their fortunes as riverside settlements were closely tied to the development of the coal port of Sunderland further down the river to which they once supplied coal for shipment.
+Fatfield was one of a number of riverside communities in the neighbourhood that were at their busiest from the early 1700s until the middle of the nineteenth century.
+The communities included North Biddick and Chartershaugh on the north side of the river with Penshaw Staithes and South Biddick on the opposite bank.
+Their fortunes as riverside settlements were closely tied to the development of the coal port of Sunderland further down the river to which they supplied coal for shipment.

-Here, around Fatfield, the river is tidal and so it was swiftly navigable in the age of coal shipment when the tide was right.
-Unlike at Sunderland where the river gorge is steep, the land here is relatively flat.
-The seams of coal in this riverside area were near the river bank and conveniently close to the surface.
-Other collieries, further afield, could be linked to this riverside by the wagonways which were, along with those around the Tyne, the early railways of the world.
+Here, around Fatfield, the river is tidal so it was swiftly navigable in the age of coal shipment when the tide was right.
+Unlike at Sunderland where the river gorge is steep, land here is relatively low-lying.
+Seams of coal along the riverside were near the river bank and conveniently close to the surface.
+Other collieries, further afield, could be linked to this riverside by wagonways which were, along with those around the Tyne, the earliest railways of the world.

-Communities of keelmen worked in the Fatfield district from the earliest days of its industrial development transporting the coal down the river in their keel boats to waiting ships in Sunderland.
-Today there are no traces of the communities of Chartershaugh and South Biddick that once faced each other on the opposite banks of the River Wear.
-The modern concrete bridge called Chartershaugh Bridge which carries the Washington Highway (A182) across the river marks the approximate site of the two places.
+Communities of keelmen worked in the Fatfield district from the earliest days of its industrial development, transporting coal down the river in keel boats to waiting ships in Sunderland.
+Today there are no traces of Chartershaugh or South Biddick villages that once faced each other on the opposite banks of the Wear.
+The modern concrete Chartershaugh Bridge carries the Washington Highway (A182) over the river at the approximate site of the two places.

-Chartershaugh or ‘Chatershaugh’ was originally called Chaytor’s Haugh.
-A ‘haugh’ is flat riverside land while Chaytor was the name of a local family with coal mining interests.
-Chartershaugh was a focus for its colliery innovations in the 1700s and sometime before 1753 a Michael Menzies developed a machine that drew up coal from the Chartershaugh coal mine in buckets.
+Chartershaugh or ‘Chatershaugh’ was originally Chaytor’s Haugh.
+A ‘haugh’ is flat riverside land.
+Chaytor was the name of a local family with mining interests.
+Chartershaugh was a focus for colliery innovations in the 1700s and before 1753 Michael Menzies developed a machine that drew up coal from Chartershaugh coal mine in buckets.

-The colliery sufffered from a natural disaster in 1771 when the river flood of that year destroyed the mine along with several other neighbouring collieries.
-Thirty horses that were kept underground were drowned.
+The colliery suffered a natural disaster in 1771 when river flooding that year destroyed the mine along with several other neighbouring collieries.
+Thirty horses kept underground were drowned.
 Another disaster of the more usual kind struck the mine in 1778 when 24 miners were killed.
 It did not reopen until 1845.

-Fatfield’s Worm Hill and a riverside pub called the Biddick Inn lie close to Fatfield-Penshaw Bridge.
-This particular area used to be called North Biddick and was yet another once thriving riverside community.
+Fatfield’s Worm Hill and riverside pub called the Biddick Inn lie close to Fatfield-Penshaw Bridge.
+This particular area used to be called North Biddick and was another once thriving riverside community.

-The two Biddicks on either side of the river were originally called ‘Bedyck’ but the meaning of the name is ucnertain.
+The two Biddicks on either side of the river were originally called ‘Bedyck’ but the meaning of the name is uncertain.
 It could mean ‘Bede’s ditch’, ‘by the ditch’ or ‘beyond the ditch’ though which ditch it referred to is unknown.
 It was possibly something connected with the river.
 Streams on either sider of the river may have formed the respective ‘dykes’ or ditches.
 The more southerly Biddick, to the south of the Wear is recalled in the name of Biddick Hall, an eighteenth century house that forms part of the Lambton Park country estate.

 In much later times, North Biddick was the site of a coal mine that opened in 1710 and like that at Chartershaugh suffered in the flood of 1771.
 It reopened in 1841 and later a new North Biddick Colliery opened in 1894 that operated until 1935.
 As we have noted one of its employers included Bobby Thompson ‘The Little Waster’, who was later a comedian and much-loved in the region for his scruffy jumper, cloth cap, cigarette and pitmatic dialect.